 Update Your Clinical Practice and Prepare for the ABFM Exam

-Designed for and taught by Family Physicians to help you pass your exams -initial certification and recertification – using a rapid-fire question-based approach.
+This Family Medicine review is designed for and taught by Family Physicians to help you pass your ABFM exams -initial certification and recertification – and update your clinical knowledge base.
 Emphasis is on evidence-based medicine and board-relevant standards of care.
 Learn valuable insights and practical tips you can immediately incorporate into your practice and study approach.

 The Osler Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Osler Institute designates this Live Activity for a maximum of 21 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Osler Institute designates this Live activity for a maximum of 60 AMA PRA Category 1 Credits™.
+Physicians should only claim credit commensurate with their participation in the activity.

 Required Physician Participation

-Attend course and complete course survey to report participation hours.
+Attend the course and complete the course survey to report participation hours.

 Cardiovascular ** Endocrine ** Gastrointestinal ** Hematologic/Immune ** Nephrologic ** Integumentary ** Musculoskeletal ** Neurologic ** Nonspecific Systemic Problems ** Psychogenic ** Reproductive (Female and Male) ** Respiratory ** Special Sensory ** Population-base Care ** Patient-based Systems